 The Mendel Center was constructed over a period of years from approximately 1980 through 1990.
 The College completed an Energy Upgrades project to save energy and operating costs in the summer of 2020.
 The project replaced the heating plant boilers and the cooling plant with a new chiller and ice storage.
 The largest of four building air handlers serving the Grand Upton Hall event space has been replaced, but most of the air handling units are beyond the end-of-useful-life.
 LED upgrades were made for a majority of the building except for theatrical lighting, Grand Upton Hall work lights, and miscellaneous interior and exterior spaces.
 An envelope study was conducted for the Mendel Center in May 2019 which identified masonry repairs, sealant replacement and sloped window replacement.
-These envelope repairs are included in current capital project and work is underway.
+The masonry repairs and sealant replacement work has been completed and the sloped window replacement is in progress.
 The replacement of mechanical systems which are at the end-of-useful-life are in critical need of investment and are one of the College's highest priorities.
+Phase I of the work includes new HVAC equipment and finish updates for the most heavily used academic spaces (band/choral practice room, academic offices, entrance lobby to Hanson Theatre, and circulation corridors serving those spaces) and the most used community space, Grand Upton Hall.
+Phase II will address the remainder of the large HVAC equipment replacement needs and is planned for fiscal years 2026-2028.

 The South Haven Campus was constructed in 2003.
 The building mechanical systems are running well, but heating and cooling equipment is approaching the end of life.
+The boiler is planned for replacement in fiscal year 2025-2026.
 Most of the interior lighting in the building is fluorescent with many fixtures not working or having a low performance.
 Exterior lighting for the building is fluorescent or high-pressure sodium.